 Recognized as one of the most popular holiday events in the area, the Wake Forest Christmas Parade includes over 100 different floats created by local businesses, school groups, churches and civic groups.
 Local high schools will also march in the parade and the big man himself, Santa Claus, will make an appearance before the afternoon is over.
 While you’re there, grab a bite at one of the many delicious restaurants in downtown Wake Forest like Backfins Crabhouse, Las Margaritas, The Lemon Tree or the Sugar Magnolia Café.
 Or to warm up with a hot cup of coffee, try Back Alley Coffee Roasters or Wake Forest Coffee Co.

 Annual Downtown Boone Christmas Parade, Boone (Nearby Hotels)

 Traveling through the beautiful streets of downtown Boone, the Annual Downtown Boone Christmas Parade features a variety of floats including antique cars, firetrucks, marching bands, dance groups, horse-drawn carriages and even Santa’s sleigh, as well as plenty of treats and surprises.

-Greensboro Holiday Parade, Greensboro (Hotel Prices & Photos)
+Greensboro Holiday Parade, Greensboro (Nearby Hotels)